Insurance

 Before Hospitalisation/Surgery Authorisation

-Before hospitalisation or undergoing surgery, patients have to contact the Telephone Exchange beforehand - through the phone numbers indicated in the policy, to receive authorisation from them to benefit from the service in direct or mixed health care regime.
+Before hospitalisation or undergoing surgery, patients have to contact their Insurance Provider beforehand - through e-mail or phone numbers indicated in the policy, to receive authorisation from them to benefit from the service in direct or mixed health care regime.

-Authorisation should be requested from the Telephone Exchange with 48 working hours advance notice.
-It remains understood that the Telephone Exchange should receive the request with adequate advance notice, in relation to the specific type of service/intervention requested.
+Authorisation should be requested with 48 working hours advance notice.
+It remains understood that the Insurance Provider should receive the request with adequate advance notice, in relation to the specific type of service/intervention requested.

-Patients should provide the following information to the Telephone Exchange:
+Patients should provide the following information to their Insurance Company:

-The authorisation will be issued to the patient by the Telephone Exchange in the terms and limits provided for by the Health Plan only if the administrative and medical-insurance checks of the request put forward are positively passed.
+The authorisation will be issued to the patient in the terms and limits provided for by the Health Coverage Plan.
+In most cases the authorisation is also sent to the designated healthcare facility.

 Contact Us